Press enter to skip the top menu

 Between lines 17 and 36 we have a series of methods that return the values of the different private data members of the class.
 The first one, irdValue() which spans lines 17 and 18 has no double underscores in front of its name.
 This means that it is public, i.e. it can be seen by code that is external to the class.
 Like the constructor, this method also has self as its first argument.
 Its only command at line 18 returns the value of the data member strIRD.
 Again notice that strIRD. is preceded by self, indicating that we are referring to the data member strIRD., which has been declared inside the the class Employee.

 Next we examine the method __calculate() that spans lines 38 to 41.
 The double underscore preceding its name indicates that it is private to the class Employee.
 It also has the obligatory self as an argument, indicating it is part of the class Employee.
-All of the data members in its body are also preeded by self.
+All of the data members in its body are also preceded by self.

 Finally we examine the method toString().
-At lines 44 to 50 it builds up the string variable strOutput using label, the value of the class members and the newline character to build up a string containing the values of all of the class' data members preceded by a descriptive label, with each data member and its own lable on a single line.
+At lines 44 to 50 it builds up the string variable strOutput using label, the value of the class members and the newline character to build up a string containing the values of all of the class' data members preceded by a descriptive label, with each data member and its own label on a single line.
 Line 51 returns the value of the completed string to whichever external command which called it.

 The class Employee ends at line 51.